Division of Bennelong

-Bennelong covers 60 km2 of the Northern Sydney region, including all of the local government areas of Ryde and parts of Hornsby and Parramatta.
-It includes the suburbs of Denistone, Denistone East, Denistone West, East Ryde, Eastwood, Epping, Macquarie Park, Marsfield, Meadowbank, Melrose Park, North Epping, North Ryde, Putney, Ryde, Tennyson Point and West Ryde; as well as parts of Beecroft, Carlingford, Chatswood West, Dundas, Ermington and Gladesville.
+Bennelong covers 60 km2 of the Northern Sydney region, including all of the local government areas of Ryde, Lane Cove and Hunter's Hill, and parts of Willoughby and Parramatta.

 It was represented from 1974 until 2007 by John Howard, who served as the Prime Minister of Australia from 1996 until 2007.
 As well as his government then being defeated, Howard also became the second sitting Australian Prime Minister to lose his own seat.
 Though historically a fairly safe Liberal seat, modern-day electoral boundaries and demographic changes have seen Bennelong become an increasingly marginal seat.
-The 2007 outcome in Bennelong resulted in Labor candidate Maxine McKew winning the seat on a thin 1.4 percent margin after a close contest, making her the first Labor MP for Bennelong.
-After a single term, McKew was defeated by Liberal candidate John Alexander in 2010, who retained it (not including a short vacancy in 2017) until the 2022 general election.
+The 2007 outcome in Bennelong resulted in Labor candidate Maxine McKew winning the seat on a thin 1.4-point margin after a close contest, making her the first Labor MP for Bennelong.
+After a single term McKew was defeated by Liberal candidate John Alexander in 2010, who retained it (not including a short vacancy in 2017) until the 2022 general election.

 The seat was vacant from 11 November 2017 when Alexander resigned amid the 2017–18 Australian parliamentary eligibility crisis after confirming he was a dual citizen and therefore ineligible to sit in parliament.
 Despite a significant swing against him, Alexander was re-elected at the 2017 Bennelong by-election on 16 December.
+Alexander retired before the 2022 election, which was won by Laxale.

 Geography

+Bennelong covers 60 km2 of the Northern Sydney region, including all of the local government areas of Ryde, Lane Cove and Hunter's Hill, and parts of Willoughby and Parramatta.
+It includes the suburbs of Denistone, Denistone East, Denistone West, East Ryde, Eastwood, Gladesville, Greenwich, Hunters Hill, Lane Cove, Lane Cove North, Lane Cove West, Linley Point, Longueville, Macquarie Park, Marsfield, Meadowbank, Melrose Park, North Ryde, Putney, Riverview, Ryde, Tennyson Point, West Ryde and Woolwich; as well as parts of Chatswood and Chatswood West.

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

 Electoral history

-When the Division of Bennelong was created in 1949, it covered mainly the suburbs of Ryde, Hunters Hill and Lane Cove, all of which were (and still are) relatively affluent areas, and as such it has historically been a "fairly safe" Liberal seat.
+When the Division of Bennelong was created in 1949, it covered mainly the suburbs of Ryde, Hunters Hill and Lane Cove, all of which were (and still are) relatively affluent areas.
+It was originally created as a notionally marginal Liberal seat.
+However, the Liberal margin blew out in the Coalition's landslide victory that year, and for most of the next half-century it was a fairly safe to safe Liberal seat.